diegomiranda02/juris-graph-insights/README.md

     * **Act**: Represents the entire legislative Act and serves as the starting node.
     * **Title**: Each title of the Act will be represented as a node of type "Title."
     * **Subtitle**: Each subtitle within a title will be represented as a node of type "Subtitle."
-    * Chapter: Each chapter within a subtitle will be represented as a node of type "Chapter."
+    * **Chapter**: Each chapter within a subtitle will be represented as a node of type "Chapter."
-    * Section: Each section within a chapter will be represented as a node of type "Section."
+    * **Section**: Each section within a chapter will be represented as a node of type "Section."
-    * Subsection: If applicable, each subsection within a section will be represented as a node of type "Subsection."
+    * **Subsection**: If applicable, each subsection within a section will be represented as a node of type "Subsection."
-    * Judge: Each judge involved in a particular decision can be represented as a node of type "Judge."
+    * **Judge**: Each judge involved in a particular decision can be represented as a node of type "Judge."
-    * Process: If there are specific legal processes, procedures, or steps associated with a section or subsection, you can represent them as nodes of type "Process."
+    * **Process**: If there are specific legal processes, procedures, or steps associated with a section or subsection, you can represent them as nodes of type "Process."
-    * Decision: Each legal decision made regarding a section or subsection can be represented as a node of type "Decision."
+    * **Decision**: Each legal decision made regarding a section or subsection can be represented as a node of type "Decision."
-    * Lawyer: Lawyers involved in a specific decision or process can be represented as nodes of type "Lawyer."
+    * **Lawyer**: Lawyers involved in a specific decision or process can be represented as nodes of type "Lawyer."

 2. Edges (these are the connections that show how the nodes are related to each other).
 Below is a description of the connections and representation in a graph database: